 So, consider breaking your reporting down by stage.
 And with each stage, highlight an intended goal and audience.

-By splitting your reporting based on intent and audience segment, you can highlight to your client how each campaign is working individually and holistically to drive more conversions.
+By splitting your reporting based on intent and audience segment, you can highlight how each campaign is working individually and holistically to drive more conversions.

 Following on from reporting segmentation, remember to include a segment at the beginning of your report to aggregate your numbers.
 Every campaign and segment will have it’s own goal and budget.
-Remove the need for math on your clients part, and aggregate data across all networks.
+Remove the need for math and aggregate data across all networks.

 So, if you’re running Google Ads, Microsoft Ads and social media pay-per-click advertising, aggregate it somewhere in your report.
 Not forgetting impact on calls, forms and live chat sessions!

-By aggregating data in your client report, you can paint the bigger picture for clients so they can see the full impact of your advertising efforts.
+By aggregating data in your PPC reports, you can paint the bigger picture and see the full impact of your advertising efforts.

-While you likely want to highlight impressions, clicks and click through rate, your client will prioritise return on ad spend, and impact on sales, at least on a holistic view.
+While you likely want to highlight impressions, clicks and click through rate, you should instead prioritise return on ad spend, and impact on sales, at least on a holistic view.

-Understand what metrics your clients care about, and what reports they need to share to their management.
-This will help you create a reporting dashboard that is truly useful to them,
+Understand what metrics you care about, and what you need to share with management.
+This will help you create a reporting dashboard that is truly useful.

 Generic PPC stats matter, but not as much as their impact on the wider business.
 Using our new knowledge on how Ruler can track PPC impact directly and indirectly on sales, use these stats as a starting point.

-It feels scary, but being honest with your numbers is key to developing a client’s PPC strategy.
+It feels scary, but being honest with your numbers is key to developing your PPC strategy.

 Having an open and honest approach to your PPC performance can pave the way for a useful conversation on how factors out of your control could be impacting PPC results.

-With a consistent reporting template, clients can easily follow your updates and understand exactly what they mean.
+With a consistent reporting template, you can easily follow changes to PPC and understand exactly what they mean.

-Being mindful of these eight points when creating PPC reports for clients will help you create an open and honest space.
-It will allow you to highlight the return on investment both for your ads, and for your agency, and also means your client can quickly identify any changes.
+Being mindful of these points when creating PPC reports will help you create an open and honest space.
+It will allow you to highlight the return on investment both for your ads.

 Ruler Analytics is the perfect tool for PPC experts.
 It allows you to link your efforts online to any conversions that aren’t as easy to track.